hajdukd/hajdukd.github.io/_drafts/cleancode/2019-02-08-why-i-really-dont-like-final-modifer-on-method-input-parameters.md

 void print(final int score){...}
 ```
 What can we say about this method ?
 Well, for sure we can say that the `score` value cannot be changed
 through the course of method `print(...)` implementation.
-Some may even say that it is a pretty good way to protect
+Some may even say it is a pretty good way to protect
 against someone even trying to do such a thing.
 That it creates some kind of a "safety net" or documentation for
-a developer using such a method.
+a developer using that method.

 But, there are always some "buts"..
 Sure it sounds great for primitive types and immutable objects, but it does not help
 much in case of mutable objects and is completely redundant when using functional programming.